-E2 Orangery Lane IIA Objective Likely Effects I. Create environments that support good health and well-being and reduce health inequalities.
+El Orangery Lane IIA Objective Likely Effects 1.
+Create environments that support good health and well-being and reduce health inequalities.
 2. Reduce and prevent crime and fear of crime.
-3. Preserve and enhance the significance of areas a their setting. and buildings designated for their historic and/or arc naeological interest and protect 4.
-Create places, spaces and buildings that are well-designed, integrate effectively with one another, respect identified views and vistas, and enhance the diversity and distinctiveness of the local character.
-5. Support the creation of opportunities for reward rding and satisfying employment.
-6. Improve opportunities for prosperity and econo omic growth.
-7. Increase participation in, and improve access to , education, skills-based training, and life-long learnin g.
-8. Ensure everyone has access to decent, appropr iate and affordable housing.
-9. Enhance the area as a business and tourist desti nation.
-10. Ensure community services and facilities are acc essible to everyone.
-11. Encourage a sense of place, community identity and belonging.
-12. Minimise waste, maximise reuse and recycling of of waste, and increase landfill diversion.
-13. Reduce the need to travel by delivering more sustainable methods of transportation. ustainable patterns of urban development that integr ate with accessible and 14.
-Address climate change by reducing greenhouse e gas emissions; and improve the borough's ability to adapt to climate change.
-15. Protect, restore and enhance biodiversity, lands scapes and the open space network, improving public access where appropriate.
+3. Preserve and enhance the significance of areas and buildings designated for their historic and/or arc chaeological interest and protect their setting.
+4. Create places, spaces and buildings that are we ell-designed, integrate effectively with one another, re espect identified views and vistas, and enhance the diversity and distinctive eness of the local character.
+5. Support the creation of opportunities for rewa arding and satisfying employment.
+6. Improve opportunities for prosperity and ecor nomic growth.
+7. Increase participation in, and improve access to o, education, skills-based training, and life-long learni ng.
+8. Ensure everyone has access to decent, approp riate and affordable housing.
+9. Enhance the area as a business and tourist destination.
+10. Ensure community services and facilities are ac cessible to everyone.
+11. Encourage a sense of place, community identity y and belonging.
+12. Minimise waste, maximise reuse and recycling 13.
+Reduce the need to travel by delivering more sustainable patterns of urban development that integrate with accessible and sustainable methods of transportation.
+14. Address climate change by reducing greenhouse gas emissions; and improve the borough's ability to adapt to climate change.
+15. Protect, restore and enhance biodiversity, landscapes and the open space network, improving public access where appropriate.
 16. Seek to improve air quality and protect natural resources such as soil, land and ecosystems.
-17. Reduce and manage flood risk. • Sustainability Commentary Health Commentary Equality Commentary The allocation delivers public realm Public realm improvements and increased The inclusion of workspace increases equality of improvements, and is car-free, supporting a permeability would encourage walking, and car- access to employment for residents of Eltham. reduction in car journeys.
+17. Reduce and manage flood risk.
+Sustainability Commentary Health Commentary Equality Commentary The allocation delivers public realm Public realm improvements and increased The inclusion of workspace increases equality of improvements, and is car-free, supporting a permeability would encourage walking, and car- access to employment for residents of Eltham. reduction in car journeys.
 It also supports the free development supports active transport.
-The creation of an accessible pedestrian route economic sustainability of Eltham Town Centre by Inclusion of public open space could increase through the site would improve equality of acc introducing workspace for SMEs.
-It could include access to recreation space for local residents. into and around the town centre. more specific measures to address resource-use and biodiversity.
+The creation of an accessible p economic sustainability of Eltham Town Centre Inclusion of public open space could increase through the site would improv by introducing workspace for SMEs.
+More access to recreation space for local residents. access into and around the tov vn centre. detailed discussion of urban greening, for Detailed discussion of the proposed public realm example in the proposed public square, could could address play and recreation. include enhancements to the biodiversity and measures that address climate change and surface water flood risk.